wp-plugins/wp-user-stylesheet-switcher/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go in Settings->WP User Stylesheet Switcher to setup the alternative stylesheet files.
 The CSS files should be in the same folder as the other CSS files.
 Most commonly, this is the theme folder or the child-theme folder.
 4. Add an optional icon file for each stylesheet if you want to use the icon list instead of the dropdown list
 5. Tell Wordpress to show the stylesheet list by adding the shortcode [wp_user_stylesheet_switcher] in a page/post or put the widget in a sidebar.
-Alternatively, you can use the php function show_wp_user_stylesheet_switcher() in your theme.
-For example, put edit you footer.php file and add <?php show_wp_user_stylesheet_switcher();?> near the end to have the dropdown list is the footer of every pages of your website.
+Alternatively, you can use the php function show_wp_user_stylesheet_switcher() in your theme, for example to have the list in the footer on every pages of your website (see details below).
 6. If using icons, customize the look of the list in the CSS files.

 Options for the shortcode